mareiter/w251/hw09/README.md

 * Were you overfitting?

 It seems that 50,000 steps was an adequate number for training.
-While the validation metrics such as BLEU Score and Evaluation Loss have begun to level off, they still improving and has not shown
+While the validation metrics such as BLEU Score and Evaluation Loss have begun to level off, they still improving and have not shown signs of reversing yet which would be a sign of overfitting.

 * Were your GPUs fully utilized?